tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_javadoc_tags.md

 `@param` tags must be provided for every parameter in a method or constructor.
 Failure to do so will create an error and warning when you render Javadoc.

-Note that usually classes don't have parameters.
+Note that usually, classes don't have parameters.
 There is one exception: Generics.
 Generic classes are classes that work with different type of objects.
 The object is specified as a parameter in the class in diamond brackets: `<>`.
 Although the Javadoc guidance from Oracle doesn't mention them, you can add a `@param` tag for a generic class to note the parameters for the generic class.
 See this [StackOverflow post](http://stackoverflow.com/questions/2015972/is-there-a-javadoc-tag-for-documentating-generic-type-parameters) for details.
 Here's an example from that page:

 ```java
 /**